UVA-MLSys/Big-Data-Systems/Team 5/README_PROJECT_DESCRIPTION.md

 ## Model Leaderboard
 The model leaderboard shows the top performing models.

 ![leader](Images/leaderboard.png)

 ## Model Results
-The following displays the overall model accuracy, F1 score and impact each data element contributed to the score.
+The following displays the overall model accuracy, F1 score and the impact each data element contributed to the score.

 ![Model_results](Images/model_results.png)

 ## Confusion Matrix
-The following shows the detailed metrics within the confusion matrix.
+The following shows the detailed metrics within the confusion matrix from the top model based on Sagemaker Canvas.
+When you compare these results to the metrics from our inference using the top performing model identified through our pre-AWS experiments we see that the these results from the Sagemaker canvas' model performed less well.

 ![confusion_canvas](Images/confusion_canvas.png)

 # Testing

 We ran a manual batch test within Canvas using our test data set of 75,000 rows.
 This was performed from within the Canvas interface.
 It demonstrated that the model was working and ready for deployment.
-We did not deploy the model; however, this can be done from within the Canvas console.
+We did not deploy this particular model though; however, this can be done from within the Canvas console.

 # Costs
 ## AutoML